Rewilding Europe: Swedish Lapland rewilding area

 Currently working in collaboration with fishing associations on both the Råne and Piteå, Rewilding Lapland is now working hard to boost fish migration through activities such as spawning ground restoration and the removal of artificial obstacles.
 Sonar-based fish counters are used on both rivers to measure results.
-Together with river restoration, Rewilding Lapland is exploring new nature-based business opportunities, providing support to enterprises involved in fishing and otter watching on the lower Råne.
+Together with river restoration, Rewilding Lapland is exploring new nature-based business opportunities, providing support to enterprises involved in fishing and otter watching on the lower Råne River.

 Rewilding Lapland and local partners support guided reindeer migration, raising awareness of these threats and supporting Sami communities in their fight for traditional grazing rights.
-Rewilding Lapland collaborates with Sami communities to develop wildlife watching businesses and guided reindeer tourism.
+Rewilding Lapland collaborates with Sami communities to develop wildlife-watching businesses and guided reindeer tourism.
 The Rewilding Lapland team and partners are working to grow a local nature-based economy and reduce human-wildlife conflict.